Skip to content

 Open Track Problems

 Spear shafts flex on open track spearguns.
 This is called “shaft whip”, and is similar to archery in its mechanics.
-Basic concept is that as soon as the trigger is pulled, the back of the spear shaft toys to catch up to the from of the spear shaft before the spear starts to accelerate forward.
-As it straightens the shaft can be pointed in a different direction than where you initially aimed the spear shaft.
-This issue gets compounded on more powerful spearguns, meaning spearguns with more bands.
-Shaft whip is why larger spearguns, with more than two bands need an enclosed track.
+The basic concept is that as soon as the trigger is pulled, the back of the spear shaft tries to catch up to the front of the spear shaft before the spear starts to accelerate forward.
+As it straightens, the shaft can be pointed in a different direction than where you initially aimed the spear shaft.
+This issue gets compounded on more powerful spearguns, which accelerate so quickly that the shaft barely has time to react.
+Shaft whip is why larger spearguns with more than two bands usually have an enclosed track.
 The exception to this is spearguns that take extremely thick spear shafts.
 Some spearguns take 3/8” spear shafts, or even 10mm spear shafts.
-At that point the rigidity of the spear makes shaft whip less of an issue.
+At that point, the rigidity of the spear makes shaft whip less of an issue.

 Previous article Spearfishing Terminology - A Clarification of Terms